lukaro707/Computer-Science-Uni-Resources/Semester 2/Routers & Routing Basics/Notes/Switch_Router Commands.md

 	- Global Configuration Mode
  		- username *username* secret *password*

 ## Enter line configuration mode for lines 0-15.
-Used in conjunction with the following command to enable ssh.
+Used in conjunction with the following commands to enable ssh.
 	- Global Configuration Mode
  		- line vty 0 15